convincedcoder/convincedcoder.github.io-source/_posts/2018-09-08-SQL-NoSQL-NewSQL.md

 #### CAP consistency vs. ACID consistency

 Note that CAP's consistency is not the same as ACID's consistency.
-In fact, when relational databases are deployed in a distributed fashion, there are typically different modes available that have an impact on CAP consistency.
+In fact, when relational databases are deployed in a distributed fashion, there are typically different modes available that can have an impact on CAP consistency.
 For example, when settings up a high-availability cluster for Microsoft SQL Server, you have the choice between the availability modes *synchronous commit* and *asynchronous commit*.
-Synchronous commit waits to return for a transaction until it has effectively been synchronized to other instances.
-Keeping instances synchronized means that no data is lost if the primary instance crashes and another instance takes over, but a transaction may not be able to complete if there are network failures that hinder the synchronization.
-On the other hand, asynchronous commit does not wait for other instances to catch up.
-This means that freshly-committed data may be lost if the primary instance crashes before the secondary instances have caught up.
+Synchronous commit waits to return for a transaction until it has effectively been synchronized to the other instances (secondary replicas).
+Asynchronous commit, on the other hand, does not wait for the secondary replicas to catch up.
+If asynchronous commit is used and the cluster is configured to allow reads to go directly to the secondary replicas, it is possible that reads return stale data.

 #### NoSQL vs. ACID